allthingsnix/Docker-Base-Image/README.md

 ## Description
 This repo builds and publishes the Base Docker Image to [hub.docker.com](https://hub.docker.com).
 Thiswill be used to build all other allthingsnix Docker Images from/

+## Building Locally

+1. Clone this repo
+2. cd into this repo
+3. Run the command `docker build -t allthingsnix/docker-base-image .`